reactiveui/website/input/docs/getting-started/index.md

         // then pull the Value of the change, then filter out changes that are identical,
         // as well as strings that are empty.
         //
-        // We then do a SelectMany() which converts a async task that returns a
+        // We then do a SelectMany() which starts the task by converting Task<IEnumerable<T>>
-        // IEnumerable<T> into IObservable<IEnumerable<T>>.
-If subsequent requests are
+        // into IObservable<IEnumerable<T>>.
+If subsequent requests are made, the
-        // made the CancellationToken is called.
+        // CancellationToken is called.
 We then ObservableOn the main thread,
         // everything up until this point has been running on a separate thread due
-        // to the Throttle()
+        // to the Throttle().
         //
         // We then use a ObservableAsPropertyHelper and the ToProperty() method to allow
         // us to have the latest results that we can expose through the property to the View.